Partition by Sale in North Carolina Probate Cases: Detailed Answer

 How Partition by Sale Works

-1. Petition for Partition: A personal representative or a co-tenant files a partition action in Superior Court under N.C.
+1. Petition for Partition: A co-tenant files a partition action in Superior Court under N.C.
 Gen. Stat. § 46-1 and § 46-2.
 These statutes grant each co-owner the right to divide or sell property when co-tenants disagree.

 3. Court Evaluation: A judge reviews whether physical division is practical.
-When land cannot divide without harming its value or if division would be unfair, the judge orders a sale.
+When land cannot divide without substantial injury to the interested parties, the judge may order a sale.

-4. Sale Process: The court appoints a commissioner to oversee the sale at public auction or through sealed bids.
-Sale proceeds go into the estate account or to co-owners directly, based on their shares.
-The commissioner’s report and confirmation bring finality.
+4. Sale Process: The court appoints commissioners to oversee the partition, and if a sale is ordered, the sale proceeds are distributed to the co-owners based on their shares after costs and any proper adjustments.
+The commissioners’ report and confirmation bring finality.

 When One Party Refuses to Sell